ml-opensource/Playbook/styleguide.md

 Always adhere to the Swift official [API design guidelines](https://swift.org/documentation/api-design-guidelines/).

-Check out [this readme](https://github.com/nodes-ios/VIPERCoordinatorsXcodeFileTemplate/blob/master/README.md) and [this talk by @doha](https://slideslive.com/38908270/architecting-your-app-with-viper-effectively) for an explanation of how we use VIPER architecture at Nodes.

 The template should provide most of the style reference you should follow when adopting this architecture.